-The dataset consists of fictional posts by 10 users.
+This test dataset consists of fictional posts by 10 users.
 There are 500 comments on each post.
 Also, there are some fictional photos, to-dos, and albums.
 We can access the dataset via Rest API calls.

 If you scroll down the webpage, you will see the following information: